 Goya's bitterness makes it the kind of vegetable that you either love or hate, and while many people are addicted to it, others can't really appreciate Japanese bitter melon.

-The reason behind its flavor is momordicin, a compound located in the thick skin, known for its ability to lower blood sugar levels in the body.
+The reason behind its flavor is momordicin, a compound located in the thick skin of goya, known for its ability to lower blood sugar levels in the body.

 So, we should all appreciate its taste, but with a little caution.
 According to a 2015 study by the World Journal of Emergency Medicine, doctors have reported the suspicion of toxicity in the red seeds located in the pulp, which must be removed before cooking.

 Besides that, bitter melon has long been used in traditional Chinese medicine due to its detoxifying and purifying qualities.
-In particular, it works on kidney stones, liver, and also helps reduce water.
+In particular, it works on kidney stones and the liver.

 If you feel that the bitterness of goya is too strong, here are some tips that can help you attenuate it and make it more palatable in the Japanese bitter melon recipes below.